Legal Retrieval for Public Defenders: The OPD Resource Library and the PD Retrieval Dataset

-We then obtained candidate search results for all queries obtained during BriefBank evaluation rounds from this corpus (excluding queries containing personally identifiable information).
-For each query in the NJ OPD set, we retrieve the following candidates: We collect the 100 most similar paragraphs to the query using the NV-Embed model \cite{lee2024nv} and the 10 most similar paragraphs based on a keyword search.
-If we have annotated gold paragraphs from a BriefBank evaluation round, we also retrieve the 10 most similar paragraphs for each gold paragraph.
+We then obtained candidate search results for all queries obtained during the NJOPD evaluation rounds from this corpus (discarding all queries containing personally identifiable information).
+For each query, we retrieve the following candidates: We collect the 100 most similar paragraphs to the query using the NV-Embed model~\citep{lee2024nv} and the 10 most similar paragraphs based on a keyword search.
+If we have annotated gold paragraphs from an evaluation round, we also retrieve the 10 most similar paragraphs for each gold paragraph.
 In total, each query yields 110–160 paragraph candidates: 100 from the NV-Embed, 10 from BM25, and 0–50 from the most similar paragraphs retrieved from annotated results.
 We narrow down the set of potential candidates using LLMs.
-First, we use GPT-4 as a judge to filter paragraphs which are potentially irrelevant.
-We then rerank all remaining paragraphs using a Qwen3-8B reranker \cite{zhang2025qwen3embeddingadvancingtext} fine-tuned on the NJ OPD dataset.
+First, we use GPT-4o as a judge to filter paragraphs which are potentially irrelevant.
+We then rerank all remaining paragraphs using a Qwen3-8B reranker \citep{zhang2025qwen3embeddingadvancingtext} fine-tuned on the proprietary NJOPD dataset.

-Finally, we manually review up to seven highest scoring paragraphs (if all paragraphs were discarded by the reranker or GPT-4o, we discard the query), and decide whether they are a good search result.
-For this annotation, we take into account the query, our own legal expertise, and the already annotated gold paragraphs from the BriefBank evaluation rounds and additional feedback collected from that evaluation round.
+Next, we manually review up to seven highest scoring paragraphs (if all paragraphs were discarded by the reranker or GPT-4o, we discard the query).
+For this annotation, we take into account the query, our own legal expertise, the already annotated gold paragraphs from the Resource Library evaluation rounds, and additional feedback collected from those evaluation rounds.
 The annotation was performed by the author team, all with backgrounds in legal NLP.
 Additionally, half of the annotators are in or have completed law school.
+To compute inter-annotator agreement, an independent annotator with law school experience also annotated 100 query/paragraph pairs, using the same annotation guidelines.
+Annotations between the author team and that annotator result in a Cohen's Kappa of 0.36, indicating fair agreement.
+Most disagreements (66\% of all disagreements) can be explained by the independent annotator being more lenient, and annotating slightly relevant paragraphs too.
+The author team was more conservative and often rejected such slightly relevant paragraphs instead.

+Lastly, we anonymize party-related personally identifiable information in the dataset.
+We use the 31B Gemma 4 model \citep{gemma4} to anonymize all paragraphs (prompt shown in Appendix \ref{fig:prompt_anonymization}).
+This results in 147,044 anonymized entities (1.5 entities per paragraph).
+To evaluate the anonymization procedure, we manually reviewed 50 paragraphs, 25 where no information was anonymized and 25 paragraphs were at least one entity was anonymized: we did not find any personally identifiable information (PII) in paragraphs where the model did not anonymize.
+For the anonymized entities, we find that 67\% of anonymizations are correct, while 28\% contain over-anonymization: judge names or organization names insufficient to identify parties.
+In 5\% of cases the model anonymizes non-relevant legal terms (e.g., case index numbers).